 How does your product or service satisfy your customers’ emotional needs for hunger, love, health and safety?
 How does your service make it easy and comfortable for your customers, or help them feel secure?
 Using magnetic marketing words in your messaging that swiftly and emotionally communicate the feeling of satisfying a personal safety need or creating ease and effort will motivate a person with the Safety Emotional Magnet.

 Is your marketing messaging addressing your customers’ emotional needs for worth and security for their future?
-Does your product or service save people’s valuable time?
+Does your product or service save people valuable time?
 Is your business creating value or a legacy for future generations?
-Using magnetic marketing words in your messaging that communicate saving or earning money and saving time motivate a person with the Value Emotional Magnet.
+Using magnetic marketing words in your messaging that communicates saving or earning money and saving time motivate a person with the Value Emotional Magnet.

-What is the future experience your products or services provide to your customers?
-Is it something people want, and fear they may miss?
+What is the future experience your products or services will provide to your customers?
+Is it something people want and fear they may miss?
 (Think new iPhone).
 How do you make it a pleasant, memorable, desirable experience?
-Using magnetic marketing words in your messaging that communicate a future promise or a new experience motivate consumers with the Experience Emotional Magnet™ .
+Using magnetic marketing words in your messaging that communicates a future promise or a new experience motivates consumers with the Experience Emotional Magnet™.

 The way for your marketing messaging to break preoccupation and enter the minds of others needs to be strategic.
-To successfully communicate, you need to meet your potential customers emotional needs with your messaging.
-Understanding emotional magnetism and the four Emotional Magnets™ is the key to successfully motivating people to act, feel or listen.
+To successfully communicate, you need to meet your potential customers’ emotional needs with your messaging.
+Understanding Emotional Magnetism™ and the four Emotional Magnets™ is the key to successfully motivating people to act, feel or listen.